-Online ExPreSS
+ExPreSS

-The Online ExPreSS Tutorial Program is offered by the Georgia Department of Education (GaDOE) for high school students and certificate of attendance recipients who were unsuccessful on or who have not yet taken the Science and/or Social Studies Georgia High School Graduation Tests (GHSGT).
-The Online ExPreSS modules are self-paced and are based on the instructional plans created for the summer ExPreSS Program.
+The ExPreSS Tutorial Program is offered by the Georgia Department of Education (GaDOE) for high school students and certificate of attendance recipients who were unsuccessful on or who have not yet taken the English Language Arts, Mathematics, Science and/or Social Studies Georgia High School Graduation Tests (GHSGT).
+The ExPreSS modules are online self-paced courses.
+For more information on ExPreSS visit the Georgia Standards website at http://georgiastandards.org and click the ExPreSS link.